-DESCRIPTION: This program assists the public, transit riders, transit operators and private/public agencies in the provision of fare media and supports and manages oversight of systems data collection and inventory/revenue reconciliation and regional revenues disbursements.
-The budget includes continued funding for operation of the new fare collections system, staff support for the procurement of new fare equipment to be managed by the small operators lacking fare systems, as well as the continued exploration of online fare media sales.
-Staff will continue to coordinate with the Regional Transit Planning program and countywide transit operations to implement additional regional fare programs, including growth of the final phase of CSUCI Smartcard acceptance, as well as support implementation efforts to expand the fare media retail opportunities for the public.
+DESCRIPTION: This program assists the public, transit riders, transit operators and private/public agencies in the provision of fare media and support and manages oversight of systems' data collection and inventory/revenue reconciliation and regional revenues disbursements.
+The budget includes continued funding for operation of the new fare collections system, staff support for the procurement of new fare equipment to be managed by the small operators lacking fare systems, as well as the continued exploration and of online fare media sales.
+Staff will continue coordinate with the Regional Transit Planning program and countywide transit operations to implement additional regional fare programs, including growth of the final phase of CSUCI Smartcard acceptance, as well as support implementation efforts to expand the fare media retail opportunities for the public.

 - 1. Perform daily system health checks and oversee generation of statistical reporting on a regular, annual and ad-hoc basis for proper accounting of passenger revenues and transit ridership. - 2.
 Liaison with technology vendors and manage implementation of equipment upgrades and oversee warranty control process for electronic farebox equipment as well as automatic passenger counters. - 3.
 Provide account management duties at VCTC's central point-of-sale office for remote pass retail customers and bulk fare media purchase orders from social service agencies. - 4.
 Implement online sales of VCTC fare media and upgrade sales software/equipment for regional sales outlet locations as needed to improve inventory management. - 5.
-Assist with the procurement for smaller agencies of the standard fare platform equipment. - 6.
-Control fare media inventory and oversee pass sales conducted by network of pointof-sales outlets throughout the region; liaison to fare media point-of-sale outlets. - 7.
+Assist with the procurement of the countywide standard fare media equipment for smaller transit agencies so they are able to accept and utilize VCTC's regional fare media, also accepted by Gold Coast Transit, Thousand Oaks and Simi Valley. - 6.
+Control fare media inventory and oversee pass sales conducted by network of point-of-sales outlets throughout the region; liaison to fare media point-of-sale outlets. - 7.
 Conduct reconciliation of monthly, quarterly and annual fare media sales revenue generated by point-of-sale locations.